Avalanche Engulfs Student Trip In Japan, Leaving At Least 8 Presumed Dead

 CNN, citing local police, reports that 62 people — mostly students — had descended on the small Nasu Onsen Family Ski Area for a three-day training program that attracted participants from seven high schools.
 Though the resort had recently closed for the skiing season, it had made some areas and facilities available specifically for the exercise.

-Hints of trouble arose Sunday, when the Tochigi branch of the Japanese weather service issued an avalanche warning due to worsening conditions, according to the New York Times.
+Hints of trouble arose Sunday, when the Tochigi branch of the Japanese weather service issued an avalanche warning due to worsening conditions, according to The New York Times.
 Roughly a foot of snow fell between midnight and about 9:20 a.m. local time, when The Guardian says the avalanche struck.

 This spring snowfall, which followed a spate of relatively warm weather, made for a particularly dangerous combination.